gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-12/index.md

-- We've updated the version of the boto library used in the `asg-rolling-deploy` module from 1.7.10 to 1.20.24 to fix a compatibility issue with python 3.10 (while still maintaining backwards compatibility with older python 3.7+ releases).
+- We&apos;ve updated the version of the boto library used in the `asg-rolling-deploy` module from 1.7.10 to 1.20.24 to fix a compatibility issue with python 3.10 (while still maintaining backwards compatibility with older python 3.7+ releases).
 However, this new version of boto **DOES NOT WORK WITH PYTHON 2**.
-Python 2 was sunsetted on January 1, 2020, so hopefully, you've already migrated off of it, but if you haven't, you will now need to to use this version of the `asg-rolling-deploy` module.
+Python 2 was sunsetted on January 1, 2020, so hopefully, you&apos;ve already migrated off of it, but if you haven&apos;t, you will now need to to use this version of the `asg-rolling-deploy` module.